nmalysheva/adaptiveSpreadX/README.md

 configuration = asx.Configuration("config.txt")
 network = asx.Network(configuration)
 ```
 At the moment all required parameters are loaded from the configuration file config.txt.
-More detailed description of that file is provided [here](https://github.com/nmalysheva/adaptiveSpreadX/tree/cpp_package#configuration-file):
+A more detailed description of that file is provided [here](https://github.com/nmalysheva/adaptiveSpreadX/tree/cpp_package#configuration-file).

 ```python
 # Run the simulation